dao-xyz/peerbit/docs/modules/encryption/README.md

 ### When appending 1 entry to a log
 1. We generate an ephemeral key that is used to encrypt the content with.
-2. This key is encrypted with Public Key encryption (with one or many recievers)
+2. This key is encrypted with Public Key encryption (with one or many receivers)
 3. The final message then is packed with the following.
     - The encrypted message
     - The encrypted ephemeral key for every receiver